pISSN: 2008-5109

 Vol 14 No 4 (2022)

-Background: The nature of unstandardized office work exposes call center agents not only to work-related musculoskeletal disorders (WRMSDs) but also to other mental and physical adversities.
-Despite this, the occupational health literature presents a surprising paucity of research on fatigue management interventions among call center agents.
-Accordingly, a participatory ergonomics intervention was designed to examine its effects on workers’ mental and physical fatigue.
+Introduction: The nature of unstandardized office work exposes call center agents to not only work-related musculoskeletal disorders (WRMSDs), but also other mental and physical adversities.
+Despite this fact, in the occupational health literature, there is a surprising paucity regarding fatigue management interventions among call center agents.
+Accordingly, a participatory ergonomics intervention was designed to examine its resulting effects on worker’s mental and physical fatigue.

-Methods: A quasi-experimental participatory interventional study using a single-arm pretest-posttest design was conducted among 84 call center agents at a private telecommunications company in Tehran, Iran.
-Prior to the intervention, data on mental and physical fatigue were collected via SOFI questionnaires.
-Participants then took part in a multifaceted intervention program comprising comprehensive office ergonomics training, work layout improvement, supervised on-site face-to-face visits, and provision of quality break time that included a regular exercise program.
-A follow-up evaluation was conducted after a six-month period.
-The Wilcoxon signed-rank test was applied to compare participants’ perceived mental and physical fatigue before and after the intervention.
+Material and methods: A quasi-experimental participatory interventional study with a single arm pretest-posttest design was conducted among 84 call center agents of a private telecommunication company in the city of Tehran, Iran.
+Prior to the intervention, data regarding mental and physical fatigue were collected via SOFI questionnaires.
+Then, participants were assigned to a multifaceted intervention program including comprehensive office ergonomic training, work layout improvement, supervised on-site face to face visits, and provision of quality break time encompassing regular exercise program.
+Follow-up evaluation was done after a 6-month period.
+Wilcoxon sign test was applied to compare subject’s perceived mental and physical fatigue before and after the intervention.

-Conclusion: The findings indicated that the intervention had mixed effects on different aspects of employees’ fatigue.
-Customizing interventions to target specific facets of occupational fatigue could be an effective strategy.
-Moreover, this study contributes to the growing body of literature suggesting that participatory ergonomic interventions can help improve work systems, particularly in managing occupational fatigue.
+Conclusions: Findings showed that the intervention had mixed effects on different aspects of employees’ fatigue.
+Customizing interventions to target different aspects of occupational fatigue would be a practicable strategy.
+Moreover, the contribution of this study is to the body of the literature suggesting a participatory ergonomic intervention can help bring about improvements to the work systems specifically managing occupational fatigue.

 pISSN: 2008-5109